immartian/sultry/README.md

    - If SNI-only concealment fails, it falls back to direct connections
    - These fallbacks ensure service availability but with reduced protection levels

-6. **Connection Stability Issues**:
+6. **Connection Stability Improvements**:
-   - After successful TLS handshake, connections may occasionally reset during application data transfer
+   - Direct connections benefit from enhanced error handling and recovery mechanisms
-   - These can manifest as "connection reset by peer" or "broken pipe" errors
+   - The system now gracefully handles "connection reset by peer" and "broken pipe" errors
-   - Some targets may time out or close connections prematurely
+   - Improved goroutine lifecycle management for bidirectional data relay
-   - The current implementation lacks robust connection lifecycle management and error handling
+   - Error monitoring system for early detection of connection issues
-   - For long-lived connections, reliability cannot be guaranteed
+   - Proper connection cleanup to prevent resource leaks

-Future releases will focus on addressing these limitations by implementing proper TLS session resumption, improving connection stability, and enhancing error recovery mechanisms.
+Future releases will focus on implementing full TLS session resumption to further improve connection reliability and enhancing application performance through optimized data transfer paths.

 ## License